wytlines100/UnverifiedV2/README.md

 ## Requirements

 - A userscript manager, such as Tampermonkey
-- A supported browser (Chrome, Firefox, Edge, or any Chromium-based browser that supports userscript extensions)
+- A Chromium-based browser that supports userscript extensions
 - Miniblox.io (main domain almost everyone uses this or Crazygames)

 ## Features